Contracts

 The differences between US law and German law on damages should also be included in the liability waiver if possible.
 This concerns the so-called punitive damages or treble damages.
 In most cases, this concerns particularly serious cases with a tort law background.
 It should be noted that under US contract law there is no review of the content of general terms and conditions, which can, for example, declare a typical and balanced indemnification clause invalid even in B2B business.

-Retention of title in the USA
+Retention of Title and Security Interests in the US

 But this security interest can come to nothing if senior creditors have properly filed security interests with the secured transactions registry (through a UCC-1 filing statement).
 Research, planning and preventive structuring can avoid some nasty surprises.